 We all know the value of healthy skin.
 You feel better.
 You look better.
-It’s your body’s largest organ, after all.
+After all - it’s your body’s largest organ.

 While dark spots are nothing to worry about, you may be looking for ways to lessen or alleviate them.
 Fortunately, there are some vitamins that can help!
 Let’s break down some of our favorites.

 Vitamin C is a water-soluble vitamin that’s naturally present in many foods, most notably fruits and vegetables.
 It’s added to other foods and is available as a popular supplement.
-It’s also been shown to be helpful for promoting skin health, which is why it’s found in a number of skin care products.
+It has also been shown to be helpful in promoting skin health, which is why it’s found in a number of skincare products.
 Vitamin C is an antioxidant, which means that it helps manage harmful free radicals – including those activated by skin-damaging sun exposure.
 As an antioxidant, vitamin C also helps regulate collagen synthesis, and, in concert with vitamin E, it helps provide photoprotection – meaning it helps your body heal molecular damage caused by sunlight.
 It does this by helping restore the skin’s ascorbate levels.

 When it comes to dark spots on the skin, specifically, vitamin C plays a role in inhibiting melanin synthesis by managing the activity of an enzyme called tyrosinase.
-Since dark spots are often the result of your body’s creating more melanin than it should, vitamin C can play a role in reducing melanin and preventing the appearance of dark spots.
-A study also found that higher intakes of vitamin C – in conjunction with other positive steps, including more linoleic acid intake and reduced fat intake – was associated with better skin health.
-Care/of’s Vitamin C is available as a 30-day supply and designed for maximum absorption.
+Since dark spots are often the result of your body creating more melanin than it should, vitamin C can play a role in reducing melanin and managing the appearance of dark spots.
+A study also found that higher intakes of vitamin C – in conjunction with other positive steps, including more linoleic acid intake and reduced fat intake – were associated with better skin health.
+Care/of’s Vitamin C supplement is available as a 30-day supply and designed for maximum absorption.
 The RDA for vitamin C is 75 mg for women and 90 mg for men.

 “Vitamin E” refers to a group of fat-soluble compounds with antioxidant properties.
 Vitamin E is richly available through dietary sources, including nuts, spinach, and whole grains.
-Because of its function in combating free radicals and protecting the skin from UV rays, it’s been used for more than five decades in dermatology.
-With an RDA of 15 mg, it’s also one of the most abundant lipid soluble antioxidants in human beings.
+Because of its function in combating free radicals and protecting the skin from UV rays, it has been used for more than five decades in dermatology.
+With an RDA of 15 mg, it’s also one of the most abundant lipid-soluble antioxidants in human beings.
 It works synergistically with vitamin C to promote skin health, and studies have shown it to have photoprotective properties.
 That’s why vitamin E oil is such a popular skin supplement.
 However, it’s important to note that oral vitamin E intake can thin your blood.
-You should talk to a medical professional about vitamin E supplementation while taking other medications.
+You should talk to a medical professional about vitamin E supplementation if you are taking other medications.

 Coenzyme Q10 (CoQ10) is an endogenously synthesized lipid-soluble antioxidant that’s essential for energy production in your cells.
 It’s available in organ meats and in supplement form.